 Evan has lectured on a wide array of topics, including spoliation of evidence, strict products liability, worker’s compensation, statutory employer and borrowed servant defenses, civil procedure, and OSHA regulations.
 He has provided Continuing Legal Education seminars before the PADC and on behalf of industry teams and clients and he has taught loss mitigation and evidence preservation courses on behalf of his construction clients.
 Evan takes pride in his service as a faculty member of Cozen O’Connor’s trial advocacy and deposition training programs, where he regularly instructs junior lawyers on deposition and litigation skills.

 Evan is a member of the Defense Research Institute and the Philadelphia Association of Defense Counsel.
-He is licensed to practice in Pennsylvania and New Jersey, as well as before the U.S. Court of Appeals for the 3rd Circuit, U.S. Court of Appeals for the 9th Circuit and the U.S. District Courts for the Middle and Eastern Districts of Pennsylvania and the District of New Jersey.
+He is licensed to practice in Pennsylvania and New Jersey, as well as before the U.S. Court of Appeals for the Third Circuit, U.S. Court of Appeals for the Ninth Circuit, and the U.S. District Courts for the Middle and Eastern Districts of Pennsylvania and the District of New Jersey.

 Evan received his Bachelor of Arts from the University of Delaware in 1995.
 In 1998, he received his law degree from Rutgers University School of Law at Camden, where he served as articles editor of the Rutgers Law Journal.